NazarioR9/arabizi-sentiment-analysis/README.md

 # 1.
 # 2. This step installs the nlp package
 # 3. After this step, verify that 'data/{TrainNormalized.csv, TestNormalized}.csv' exist
-# 4. Directory 'submissions/' will be added to the repo structure and '{multi-dialect-bert-base-arabic*, bert-multilingual-cased*, roberta-base*}.csv' will be written in it.
+# 4. Directory 'submissions/' will be added to the repo structure and contain '{multi-dialect-bert-base-arabic*, bert-multilingual-cased*, roberta-base*}.csv'.
 # 5. Performs a simple weight-blend, then creates 'submissions/final_submission.csv' which is the final submission file.
 ```
 ## [On the Leaderboard](https://zindi.africa/competitions/ai4d-icompass-social-media-sentiment-analysis-for-tunisian-arabizi/leaderboard)